 If there is an economic setback, lower rates probably won’t stimulate spending or home buying.
 Would it send home prices crashing?
 Not likely, the housing shortage is too severe and there’s nowhere for anyone to relocate to.
-Even during this so called recession, most estimates are for 4.1% unemployment, hardly recession worthy.
+Even during this so called recession, it’s record low unemployment and an amazing job outlook.

 That’s a pretty draconian solution for lowering home prices.
 With lower rates and big tax cuts for the real estate sector, we would see more homes, condos and apartments built to satisfy demand and keep home prices moderate.

 This would improve the lives of tens of millions of new homeowners and create equity and financial stability — something that’s desirable to financial institutions.
 Homeowners with equity take out further loans, buy financial services and support the economy.

 Jay Powell of the FED is stubbornly opposed to lower rates because during 2019, he has expressed concerns about inflationary pressures due to an upcoming economic recovery.
 He wants to prepare early for this economic renaissance in the US.